y2kvbn/checksky-caffe-pos/blueprint.md

 ### Objective

-To overhaul the reservation management interface based on user feedback, focusing on a day-centric workflow, better space utilization, and additional reservation options.
-This includes ensuring seamless navigation from the main dashboard.
+To enhance the application by adding a notes feature to reservations for better customer service and implementing a comprehensive menu category management system in the dashboard to provide店家 complete control over the POS menu.

 ### Actionable Steps

-1.  **Update Reservation Store**: The `src/stores/reservations.js` Pinia store will be updated.
-The data structure for a reservation will be augmented to include a `babyChairs` field to track requests for infant seating.

-2.  **Refactor `App.vue` and `PointOfSale.vue`**: To ensure the "訂位總覽" button on the dashboard navigates correctly, the view-switching logic will be refactored.
-    -   `App.vue` will be modified to pass parameters during view changes.
-    -   `PointOfSale.vue` will accept an initial view parameter to directly open the reservation screen when requested.

-3.  **Redesign `ReservationManagement.vue`**: The component will be completely rebuilt with a new layout and features:
-    -   **Layout**: The two-column layout will be replaced with a more integrated design.
-A small calendar will be used for quick date navigation, while the main area will feature a timeline or list view for the selected day's bookings.
-    -   **Navigation**: The primary navigation controls will be changed from month-based to day-based (e.g., "Previous Day" / "Next Day" buttons) for faster daily management.
-    -   **Feature Addition**: The add/edit reservation modal will be updated to include a field for specifying the number of baby chairs.
-    -   **Visuals**: The UI will be polished with a refined color scheme, improved typography, and a more intuitive layout to make booking information easier to read and manage.
+1.  **Add Reservation Notes Feature**:
+    -   **Store Update**: Modified `src/stores/reservations.js` to include a `notes` field in the reservation data structure, with default empty strings for new and updated entries.
+    -   **UI Enhancement**: Updated `src/components/ReservationManagement.vue` to include a `<textarea>` in the add/edit modal, allowing users to input customer-specific requests.
+    -   **Display Update**: Enhanced the reservation list to prominently display saved notes with a distinct style, making them easily visible to staff.

+2.  **Implement Dynamic Menu Category Management**:
+    -   **Store Refactoring**: Overhauled `src/stores/menu.js` to transform the static category list into a dynamic, state-managed `ref`.
+Added `addCategory`, `updateCategory`, and `deleteCategory` actions to provide full CRUD functionality.
+The update logic also handles the renaming of categories across all related menu items.
+    -   **Management UI Redesign**: Completely redesigned `src/components/MenuManagement.vue` into a more intuitive two-column layout.
+The left panel is dedicated to category management (add, edit, delete), while the right panel displays the menu items for the selected category.
+    -   **Dynamic POS View**: Updated `src/components/PointOfSale.vue` to fetch its category list from the `allCategories` computed property in the menu store, ensuring that any changes made in the management dashboard are instantly reflected in the customer-facing POS interface.

-4.  **Update Blueprint**: The project's `blueprint.md` will be updated to reflect the new design and implementation details (This step is complete).
+3.  **Update Blueprint**: The project's `blueprint.md` has been updated to reflect these new features and implementation details (This step is complete).